MikeWoodward/English-Football-Forecasting/1 Data downloads/readme.md

 # Batch processing

 I've consolidated the processing and cleaning steps into a batch file called process.sh.

-The download steps are too time intenive for this process to work.
+The data download steps are too time-intenive for batch file processing to make sense.